borodust/borodust.github.io/_posts/2019-05-27-gamekit-future.md

 contact me directly and we will resolve all those problems together.

 At this point you might have thought that this is a bit sad news - `gamekit` has so much potential.
-And you are right!
+You are right!
 And here goes new chapter in `trivial-gamekit` development :)

-Instead of extending `gamekit` API indefinitely making it less and less suitable for simple games, much harder to understand and derailing it farther away from its initial goals, new features, experimental or not, are going to be implemented as plugins!
+Instead of extending `gamekit` API indefinitely (making it less and less suitable for simple games, much harder to understand and derailing it farther away from its initial goals), new features, experimental or not, are going to be implemented as plugins!

 One day while looking into ways to handle complexity in `gamekit`-based games I